 Because basement windows are an exit, they must open from the inside.
 Any screens, grilles or bars need to be removable from the inside without keys or tools.

-It’s also essential that basement windows can completely open.
+It’s also important that basement windows can fully open.
 The window sash shouldn’t impede the opening.
-This enables your family to quickly exit—or first responders to quickly enter.
+This allows your family to quickly exit—or first responders to quickly enter.

 Local requirements for basement windows may differ.
 Check with Cheyenne building officials to learn more about area guidelines.